JiachenRen/waifu-classifier/docs/final_report.md

 ### (Part 1) Gender Prediction

 Given a paragraph of text, can we predict whether it is describing a female or male?
-This task should be easy even without leveraging a neuro network.
+This task should be easy even without leveraging a neural network.
 There is even a possibility that this is a linearly separable problem with a 100-dimensional separating hyperplane.
 To verify this, we built a simple SVM classifier with `sklearn`.

 First of all, it is important to note that there are overwhelmingly more descriptions for female characters than male characters. **87%** of all descriptions are for female characters.
 Because of this, a naive classifier that always predicts a given description to be female would already have an 87% classification accuracy.
 Our SVM classifier should be at least better than that.